Nour4git/Examen_tp_Python/README.md

  actor_list = ", ".join(actor.actor_name for actor in movie.actors)
  -> This creates a human-readable list:
-    Leonardo DiCaprio, Joseph Gordon-Levitt, Elliot Page, Tom Hardy 💡 Features
+    Leonardo DiCaprio, Joseph Gordon-Levitt, Elliot Page, Tom Hardy
-View a random movie and its actors.

-Generate a smart movie summary using Langchain + Groq.

-🧪 Technologies
-FastAPI